 Pyloric Stenosis

 Rare but important.
-Male babies 3–8 weeks old who projectile-vomit after every feed and seem always hungry.
-Needs ultrasound and surgery.
+Typically first-born boys, 3–8 weeks old, who projectile-vomit (non-bilious, no green) after every feed and seem hungry again straight away.
+Needs an ultrasound and surgery.
 Do not wait — this causes severe dehydration quickly.

 What to Do Right Now (If Not Going to ER)